nextcloud/desktop/doc/building.rst

 Handling the dependencies
 -------------------------

-We decided to use `KDE Craft <https://community.kde.org/Craft>`_ to get all binary dependencies of the desktop client. because it is convenient to mantain and to set it up.
+We handle the dependencies using `KDE Craft <https://community.kde.org/Craft>`_ because it is easy to set it up and it makes the maintenance much more reliable in all platforms.

 1. Set up KDE Craft as instructed in `Get Involved/development/Windows - KDE Community Wiki <https://community.kde.org/Get_Involved/development/Windows>`_ -  it requires Python 3 and PowerShell.
 2. After running: